jstock/hexgen/README.md

 # hexgen

-A simple node tool for generating hex code color ranges
+A simple tool for generating hex code color ranges